-In 1920 she founded ‘Cabaret Grössenwahn” (Cabaret Megalomania) at the Theater de Westens in the Kurfürstendamm.
+In 1920 she founded ‘Cabaret Grössenwahn” (Cabaret Megalomania) at the former Cafe de Westens in the Kurfürstendamm.
 It was very much a model of the great Parisian cabarets of the 1890′s and it’s work tended to reflect the plight of the Berlin working class.
 One of the earlier successes of the cabaret was the work of Friedrich Hollaender and his wife, the singer Blandine Ebinger.

 Rosa Valetti herself also regularly performed, her most famous song being ‘Die Rote Melodie’ (The Red Melody) a powerful anti-war song written specifically for her by Kurt Tucholsky with music by Hollaender.

 The state of the German economy and the rampant inflation forced the closure of Cabaret Grössenwahn in 1922, after just two years.
 She mostly returned to acting but was also the director of the Rakete cabaret venue and another of her own ventures, the Rampe Cafe.